 One of the most outstanding business transactions associated with Deutsche Bank was the Marriott International acquisition of Starwood Hotels & Resorts Worldwide.
 The transaction was valued at over $14 billion, and Deutsche Bank contributed alongside other advisory firms, including Goldman Sachs.

 7. Simmons & Company

-Simmons & Company International company offers the standard service set of lower middle market advisory firms.
+Simmons & Company International company offers the standard service set of advisory firms.
 This includes assisting the acquiring firm with financial advisory services, business strategizing, and mergers and acquisitions due diligence for a flat retainer fee.

-Societe Generale is another one of the oldest European investment banks, founded in 1864 in Paris, France.
-Originally a smaller company, Societe Generale grew into one of the largest strategic consulting business ventures with divisions for financial advisory firm and investment banking capabilities.
+Société Générale is one of the oldest European investment banks, founded in 1864 in Paris, France.
+Originally a smaller company, Société Générale grew into one of the largest strategic consulting business ventures with divisions for financial advisory firms and investment banking capabilities.

 9. Peel Hunt

-Peel Hunt LLP was founded in 1989 in London, UK, as a middle market company for medium and small businesses.
+Peel Hunt LLP was founded in 1989 in London, UK, as a boutique investment banking firm for medium and small businesses and investment institutions.
 Peel Hunt’s business executives have a substantial track record in financial advisory during IPO launches and M&A.